Kornél Mundruczó

+Kornél Mundruczó ([ˈkorneːl ˈmundrut͡soː]; born 3 April 1975) is a Hungarian film and theatre director.

+His 2014 film White God won the Prize Un Certain Regard at the 2014 Cannes Film Festival.
+While Tender Son: The Frankenstein Project (2010) and Jupiter's Moon (2017) were nominated for the Palme d'Or.

 Early life

 Mundruczó earned a diploma from Hungary's Academy of Film and Drama in 1998 as an actor, then in 2003 as a film and television director.
 In that same year, he founded Proton Cinema Ltd., dedicated to film production, along with Viktória Petrányi, a constant co-creator and collaborator in his work and writing since the academy.

 Career

 Film

 Mundruczó's first full-length feature This I wish and nothing more won, among other prizes, the award for best first film at the 31st Hungarian Film Week, as well as its Students’ Jury and Directors’ Guild Awards.
 He directed his short film Afta shortly after leaving school.
 It went on to win numerous international awards.
 Pleasant Days, his second feature film, was awarded the Silver Leopard in Locarno in 2002.
 In 2003, he won the Cinéfondation Program's artistic grant, within the framework of the Cannes International Film Festival, where he developed the screenplay of the film Delta, together with Yvette Bíró in Paris.

 He has been a member of the European Film Academy since 2004.
 In 2005, he won the Nipkow Program's artistic grant to participate for three months in courses and consultations for talented screenwriters and directors in Berlin.
 His fourth, fifth, and seventh feature-length films were entered in the official competition of Cannes Film Festival: Delta in 2008, Tender Son in 2010 and Jupiter's Moon in 2017.
 The first won the FIPRESCI Award.

-In 2014, his film, White God – which was invited to Cannes Film Festival and made with the support of Eurimages, the European Council’s film foundation and the Hungarian National Film Foundation – won the main prize of the Un Certain Regard program at the 67th Cannes Film Festival.
-Also, the film’s canine star won the Palm Dog Award for best performance by a dog.
-His first English-language feature, Pieces of a Woman, was in Competition at 77th Venice International Film Festival.
+In 2014, his film, White God – which was invited to Cannes Film Festival and made with the support of Eurimages, the European Council's film foundation and the Hungarian National Film Foundation – won the main prize of the Un Certain Regard program at the 67th Cannes Film Festival.
+Also, the film's canine star won the Palm Dog Award for best performance by a dog.
+It was screened in the Spotlight section of Sundance Film Festival in 2015.

+His first English-language feature, Pieces of a Woman, was in Competition at 77th Venice International Film Festival, where Vanessa Kirby won the Volpi Cup for Best Actress for her lead performance in the movie.
+Later she even received a nomination for the Academy Award for Best Actress for the role.

 In 2021, his film Evolution premiered in the new section of 2021 Cannes Film Festival, called Cannes Premiere, designed to give returning Cannes auteurs a safe place to screen new work outside of the competition.